-As part of the Department-wide effort to combat the ongoing opioid crisis, on October 26, 2017 the Centers for Medicare & Medicaid Services issued guidance to states how they plan to provide additional flexibilities on section 1115 demonstrations to improve access to and quality of treatment for enrollees impacted by the Opioid crisis.
-This revised policy will take the place of the initiative announced in the State Medicaid Directors’ letter issued on July 27, 2015.”
+As part of the Department of Health and Human Services effort to combat the ongoing opioid crisis, on November 1, 2017, the Centers for Medicare & Medicaid Services issued guidance describing additional flexibilities to help states improve access to and quality of substance use disorder (SUD) treatment through Medicaid section 1115 demonstrations.

 States with approved section 1115 SUD demonstration programs that received Medicaid IAP strategic design support include: